junhong-huang/retroSeeker/README.md

 ## How to cite:<BR>

-Huang J et.al, New retrotransposon classes and specificity revealed by retroSeeker, Advanced Biotechnology, 2023
+Huang J et.al, RetroSeeker Reveals Biogenesis, Expression, and Evolution of a Large Set of Novel Retrotransposons, Advanced Biotechnology, 2023

 Contact :<BR>